LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/item-properties/resource.md

 ---
-description: Properties that allows customization of item graphics
+描述: Properties that allows customization of item graphics
 ---

 # Resource